 Paul got a bullseye!

-One of my favorite parts about the Hobbitenango eco-park is that there are fun activities, such as axe/machete throwing and archery.
-Even though the setup isn’t that grandiose, and is geared more for children and young adults, it’s still fun to partake in!
+One of my favorite parts of the Hobbitenango eco-park is the fun activities, such as axe and machete throwing and archery.
+Even though the setup isn’t that grandiose and is geared more toward children and young adults, it’s still fun to partake in!

 Tree Swing

-The tree swing is the biggest draw to the park, as the park boasts it’s the “largest tree swing in Central America.”
+The tree swing is the biggest draw to the park, boasting that it’s the “largest tree swing in Central America.”
 Whether that’s true or not, which I’m sure it is, the swing wasn’t all that impressive.

-You’re actually closer to the ground than the photo angles make it look.
-In any case, lots of people seem to thoroughly enjoy themselves swinging over Hobbitenango with a view!
+You’re closer to the ground than the photo angles make it look.
+In any case, many people seem to enjoy swinging over Hobbitenango with a view!

-Since this is one of the busiest activities/things to do in Hobbitenango, plan on getting there earlier in the day rather than waiting until the afternoon.
+Since this is one of the busiest activities and things to do in Hobbitenango, plan on getting there earlier in the day rather than waiting until the afternoon.

 Other Stuff to Do